Toby J. Heytens: Federal judicial service

 In May 2021, Heytens was named as a possible nominee for the upcoming vacancy on the U.S. Court of Appeals for the Fourth Circuit.
-On June 30, 2021, President Joe Biden announced his intent to nominate Heytens to serve as a United States circuit judge for the United States Court of Appeals for the Fourth Circuit.
+On June 30, 2021, President Joe Biden announced his intent to nominate Heytens to serve as a United States circuit judge for the Fourth Circuit.
 On July 13, 2021, his nomination was sent to the Senate.
-President Biden nominated Heytens to the seat being vacated by Judge Barbara Milano Keenan, who assumed senior status on August 31, 2021.
+President Biden nominated Heytens to the seat being vacated by Judge Barbara Milano Keenan, who subsequently assumed senior status on August 31, 2021.
 On July 28, 2021, a hearing on his nomination was held before the Senate Judiciary Committee.
-On September 23, 2021, his nomination was reported out of committee by a 14–8 vote.
+On September 23, 2021, his nomination was favorably reported by the committee by a 14–8 vote.
+On October 25, 2021, Majority Leader Chuck Schumer filed cloture on his nomination.
 On October 28, 2021, the United States Senate invoked cloture on his nomination by a 51–31 vote.
 On November 1, 2021, his nomination was confirmed by a 53–43 vote.
 He received his judicial commission on November 2, 2021.
-He was sworn into office on November 4, 2021, by chief judge Roger Gregory.
+He was sworn into office on November 4, 2021, by Chief Judge Roger Gregory.